 View all detailed information you may want to know, regarding Laser Eye Sugery.

 LASIK vision correction is an alternative to glasses and contact lenses that can help you see more, naturally.
 The concept behind laser vision correction is simple—reshaping the front of the eye to change its focusing power.
 LASIK involves making a flap with a femtosecond laser and then using the excimer laser to reshape the cornea under the flap.
 It leads to a very fast recovery with patients frequently seeing 20/20 and better within 24 hours with little or no discomfort.
 Laser eye surgery has now developed to the point where not only can it provide you with the same vision that glasses and contact lenses do, but in many cases, can provide you with an improvement on what glasses and contact lenses provide.

 LASIK (Laser Assisted Intrastromal Keratomileusis) does not just mean LASIK at the Wellington Eye Clinic.
 We have 5 profiles that we regularly use in order to achieve the very best possible result for your procedure:

 4. OcuLink (treatments customised by topographic data from the Pentacam / Oculyzer)

 5. Contoura Vision (treatments customised by topographic data from the Topolyzer).

-*Contoura Vision is the latest innovation from WaveLight and the recent FDA study approval is based on the best results yet seen in an FDA study on laser vision correction.
+*Contoura Vision is an innovation from WaveLight and the recent FDA study approval is based on the best results yet seen in an FDA study on laser vision correction.
 See more here Topography-guided LASIK FDA Study

 These 5 profiles can be applied to LASIK, LASEK and PRK / TE-PRK.